 The faculty and staff are infant CPR and First Aid certified.
-In addition the majority of our staff, including all of our Forest teachers, are also SOLO Wilderness First Aid certified.
-In the event that a student needs minor first aid treatment for conditions such as small scratches, bruises, cuts, or scrapes, a teacher will tend to the situation.
+In addition, the majority of our staff, including all of our Forest teachers, are also SOLO Wilderness First Aid certified.
+If a student needs minor first aid treatment for conditions such as small scratches, bruises, cuts, or scrapes, a teacher will tend to the situation.
 The school does not employ a registered nurse.
-Homeopathic remedies and over the counter first aid treatments are kept at the school and may be administered with prior signed consent on the student's registration forms.
+Homeopathic remedies and over-the-counter first aid treatments are kept at the school and may be administered with prior signed consent on the student's registration forms.